Rokiis1/roadmap/test_managment/test_managment.md

 **Explanation:**

 Test Planning It involves creating a detailed document that outlines the strategy and approach for testing a software product.
-This document serves as a blueprint for the entire testing process, ensuring that all aspects of testing are well-organized and systematically executed.
+This document serves as a blueprint for the entire testing process, ensuring that all aspects of testing are well organized and systematically executed.

 <details>
     <summary>Overview:</summary>